 If rate limiting is enabled for the escalation chain, the number of alert notifications that can be sent to the escalation chain in a specified time period is limited.
-An escalation chain has rate limiting enabled if the value in the Rate Limiting column is anything other than 'Disabled':
+For more information on rate limiting, see Escalation Chains.

 Is the contact information for your user incorrect?

 Escalation chain recipients are typically specified using user accounts.
 If the information for a user in an escalation chain is incorrect, alert notifications won’t be delivered correctly.
 Double check the contact settings (Settings | Users & Roles | Users) for the user account in question.